 This place is great for just hanging out!

 We went to the Uffizi Gallery per a friend's suggestion and glad we did!
 Aside from an immense collection of art the windows here provide beautiful views out over the river and bridges of Florence!

 Day 7 - Day trip to Pisa, Statue of David

-We were torn between staying the full day in Florence and going on a quick trip to Pisa.
+We were torn between staying another full day (out of our 2 days in Florence) and going on a quick trip to Pisa.